linux4sam/egt/docs/src/eclipse.md

 The typical usage model of our EGT integration with Eclipse would be:

-1. Creating the buildroot system for a particular target board to execute or debug EGT applications or libraries.
-For this you must configure your buildroot system, enable the EGT package with their dependencies and Build the buildroot system.
+1. Creating the Buildroot system for a particular target board to execute or debug EGT applications or libraries.
+For this you must configure your Buildroot system, enable the EGT package with their dependencies and Build the Buildroot system.
 Refer to section @ref started_buildroot

 2. Once Buildroot compilation is done.
 The output/image folder contains all the files to boot Linux on the target board.
 To create an sdcard image